bradenfarris/Tech-Writing/README.md

 ## Writing the Paper

-With my outline of topics and information, I will then
+With my outline of topics and information, I will then *write the paper*.
+This process **can take hours**.
+-This can be fun
+-And not fun, depends on the topic